 A workday alternative to prolonged sitting is to get up every 15 minutes, even if only to walk to the end of a hallway and back.
 Some sufferers find relief by using standing desks.

-At home, avoid too much couch time.
+At home, limit your time on the couch.
 Balance sitting with moderate exercise.
 Keeping your muscles supple and your torso limber will make digestion easier, relieving the pressure of haemorrhoids.

-Unfortunately in our hurried lives, we seem to compel even basic bodily functions to work on an artificially sped up biological clock.
-Whether through prolonged sitting, lack of exercise, or change in diet, slow bowel movements do occur from time to time.
+Unfortunately, in our hurried lives, we seem to compel even basic bodily functions to work on an artificially sped-up biological clock.
+Whether due to prolonged sitting, a lack of exercise, or a change in diet, slow bowel movements can occur from time to time.
 Rather than strain vigorously while going to the toilet, relax and try again later if at all possible.

 Increase water intake to promote healthy bowel movements.
-Note any medications, including supplements like vitamins and dietary pills, so your doctor can see if side effects from them could be causing difficulty eliminating.
+Note any medications, including supplements such as vitamins and dietary pills, so your doctor can determine if side effects from them could be causing difficulty with elimination.

 While straining while on the toilet can be harmful, so too can be delay.
-Ignoring the natural signals your digestive tract sends can lead to compacted stools, backing up from the natural storage area, the rectum, into the sigmoid colon and even into the descending colon.
+Ignoring the natural signals your digestive tract sends can lead to compacted stools, which can back up from the natural storage area, the rectum, into the sigmoid colon and even into the descending colon.

 Constipation worsens haemorrhoids, so when your body sends the signals to eliminate solid waste, pay attention.
-Relax, interrupt what you are doing, and go to the toilet.
+Relax, interrupt what you're doing, and go to the bathroom.

 Foods low in fibre increase the risk of constipation.
 Consuming more fibre eases the need to strain when eliminating.
 Foods high in fibre include:

-By contrast, low-fibre foods include highly processed snack foods, yogurt, semi soft and soft cheeses, most fish, eggs, smooth peanut butter, white rice, and strained soups and broths.
+By contrast, low-fibre foods include highly processed snack foods, yoghurt, semi-soft and soft cheeses, most fish, eggs, smooth peanut butter, white rice, and strained soups and broths.

 No question - haemorrhoids can be maddening.
 The urge to scratch the itch and burning of haemorrhoids can distract even the most driven person from whatever important task is before her or him.
-Unfortunately scratching around the tender, inflamed area only makes matters worse, as the haemorrhoids can bleed, become even more sensitive, or grow more swollen.
+Unfortunately, scratching around the tender, inflamed area only makes matters worse, as the haemorrhoids can bleed, become even more sensitive, or swell further.

 Speak with your doctor about topical relief ointments or creams that can lessen the urge to scratch.
-Avoid tight-fitting clothing as these can rub against the haemorrhoids and aggravate them further.
+Avoid tight-fitting clothes as they can rub against the haemorrhoids and aggravate them further.

 If you are suffering from haemorrhoids for the first time in your life, consult your doctor to ensure an accurate diagnosis.
-If you are encountering a flare-up, also consider effective haemorrhoid treatments such as those available online at trusted online pharmacies like Prescription Doctor.
+If you are experiencing a flare-up, consider effective haemorrhoid treatments, such as those available online at trusted online pharmacies like Prescription Doctor.
 With the help of these sensible precautions, advice from medical professionals, and prescription treatments, haemorrhoids need not impair the quality of your life.